 - 1 teaspoon (5 ml) ground cinnamon

 - Optional: 1/4 cup (50 g) granulated sugar for coating

 Use a fork or whisk to combine the flour, baking soda, and spices.
 Set aside.

 Using a hand or stand mixer on medium speed, combine shortening and sugar until light and fluffy.
 Stir in egg and molasses on low to medium speed until well combined.

 Add flour mixture and combine on low speed until smooth and there are no white streaks of flour.
 Cover bowl and chill dough at least one hour or overnight.

 Arrange oven racks in lower and middle positions and preheat oven to 375°F (190°C).
 Line at least three 12x18-inch baking sheets with parchment paper or lightly spray with cooking spray.

 Shape chilled dough into 3/4-inch balls and place about 2-inches apart on baking sheets.
-Slightly sprinkle each ball with granulated sugar and bake about 8 to 10 minutes.
-Cookies will puff up and flatten while cooling.
+Slightly sprinkle each ball with granulated sugar or roll in sugar before placing on baking sheet.
+Bake about 8 to 10 minutes.
+Cookies will puff up and then flatten while cooling.

 Remove from oven, cool 2 to 3 minutes on baking sheets and then transfer cookies to wire racks to cool completely.